-The G.E.O. is one of the two research teams that support the Master EMOS (Mediterranean, Oriental and Slavic Studies) with 3 majors and a number of selective courses.
+The G.E.O. support the Master LLCER (Mediterranean, Oriental and Slavic Studies).
 PhD and Master students benefit from the research track developed by the G.E.O., which includes thematic seminars and PhD workshops.
 Research works by G.E.O. members are published in a specific series, hosted by Presses universitaires de Strasbourg (P.U.S.) and by independent publishers.

 Prof. Sandra Schaal has been the head of the G.E.O. since 2022, taking over from Prof. Irini Tsamadou-Jacoberger (2011-2021).
 The G.E.O. managing board also includes a Publishing Director, a Communication Director who is also in charge of the website, two Scientific Directors, and two managers in charge of the PhD students.